-- Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - Full, fair, accurate, timely and understandable disclosure in our reports filed with the Securities and Exchange Commission, or SEC, and other public communications; - Appropriate treatment of confidential corporate information; - A safe and healthy work environment that is free from discrimination and harassment; - · Compliance with applicable laws, rules and regulations; - Fair dealing with counterparties, suppliers, competitors, colleagues and others; - Protection and proper use of Company assets; - Prompt internal reporting of violations of the Code of Business Conduct and Ethics to appropriate persons identified in therein; and - · Accountability for adherence to the Code of Business Conduct and Ethics.
+- Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - Full, fair, accurate, timely and understandable disclosure in our reports filed with the Securities and Exchange Commission, or SEC, and other public communications; - Appropriate treatment of confidential corporate information; - A safe and healthy work environment that is free from discrimination and harassment; - Compliance with applicable laws, rules and regulations; - Fair dealing with counterparties, suppliers, competitors, colleagues and others; - · Fair competition when interacting with competitors and business partners; - Protection and proper use of Company assets; - Prompt internal reporting of violations of the Code of Business Conduct and Ethics to appropriate persons identified therein; and - Accountability for adherence to the Code of Business Conduct and Ethics.

-Our Code of Business Conduct and Ethics also establishes that our Company does not make contributions to political candidates, political parties or political campaigns or to intermediary organizations such as political action committees.
+Our Code of Business Conduct and Ethics also establishes that our Company will not make contributions to political candidates, political parties or political campaigns or to intermediary organizations such as political action committees.